Oihana PHP System

 getParamBool() : bool|null

-Retrieves a parameter from the HTTP request and ensures it is a boolean.
+Retrieves a parameter from the HTTP request and converts it to a boolean.

 Functions